open-telemetry/semantic-conventions/docs/http/http-metrics.md

-**[1]:** If the request fails with an error before response status code was sent or received, `error.type` SHOULD be set to exception type (its fully-qualified class name, if applicable) or a component-specific low cardinality error code.
+**[1]:** If the request fails with an error before response status code was sent or received, `error.type` SHOULD be set to exception type (its fully-qualified class name, if applicable) or a component-specific low cardinality error identifier.

-If response status code was sent or received and status indicates an error according to [HTTP span status definition](/docs/http/http-spans.md), `error.type` SHOULD be set to the status code number (represented as a string), an exception type (if thrown) or a component-specific error code.
+If response status code was sent or received and status indicates an error according to [HTTP span status definition](/docs/http/http-spans.md), `error.type` SHOULD be set to the status code number (represented as a string), an exception type (if thrown) or a component-specific error identifier.

 The `error.type` value SHOULD be predictable and SHOULD have low cardinality.
 Instrumentations SHOULD document the list of errors they report.